uqlibrary/uqlibrary-reusable-components/applications/primo2/readme.md

 # PRIMO2 Customisations

+## REPOSITORY RELOCATED

+Future work on the contents of this directory is being done elsewhere.
+Please do not make any more modifications here.

+* The custom styles for Primo views (`custom-styles.scss` and everything that is imported by it) has moved to <https://github.com/uqlibrary/reusable-webcomponents/tree/master/src/applications/primo>
+* The view package and alma styles have moved to <https://github.com/uqlibrary/exlibris-primo/>.

+---

+## Overview

 UQ Library is a Hosted Multi-Tenant Customer of Ex Libris (the alternative is to be an On-Premises Customer).

 Primo is managed by the Library's "Discovery and Access Coordinator", referred to below as DAC.
 This is currently Stacey van Groll.